3D Secure

 3D Secure is an online payment security protocol designed to reduce fraud and provide an additional layer of authentication for online transactions.
 When a customer makes an online purchase, 3D Secure requires them to complete an additional verification step with the card issuer, typically through a password, biometric authentication, or a one-time passcode sent over SMS.

-3D Secure is available as part of the Payments Add-on.
-You can use Sandbox apps to try it for free and test the full 3D-Secure Authentication process without using live data.
+You can use Sandbox apps to try it for free and test the full 3D Secure Authentication process without using live data.
 Once you're ready to transition to processing real authentications, please contact our support team at support@evervault.com.

 How 3D Secure works

-3D Secure consists of several steps involving both merchants and card issuers to allow customers to be authenticated during online purchases:
+3D Secure consists of several steps involving merchants, card networks, and card issuers to allow customers to be authenticated during online purchases.
+At a high level, a standard challenge flow looks like this.

 When a customer initiates an online purchase and enters their card details on the merchant's website, the merchant recognizes that the card is enrolled in 3D Secure and triggers the authentication process.